Sascha N. Goonewardena, M.D.

 Postdoctoral Fellow, University of Chicago, Cardiology Department (2006-2007)

-Cardiology Fellow, Division of Cardiovascular Medicine, University of Michigan Health System, 2006 - present
+Cardiology Fellow, Division of Cardiovascular Medicine, University of Michigan Health System, 2006 - 2012

 Cardiovascular disease – Dendrimer Nanomedicine

-Sascha Goonewardena, M.D. does two years research in the MNIMBS
+Sascha Goonewardena, M.D. has done two years research in the MNIMBS

 On December 13, 2010, Dr. Goonewardena was awarded $50,000 by the CVC Inaugural Grant fund for his proposal titled: Molecular imaging of inflammatory macrophages in vascular disease using a nanoparticle platform.
 The goal is to use folate targeted dendrimer nanodevices to gain fundamental insights into the pathophysiology and role of inflammatory macrophages in vascular diseases such as aortic aneurysm and atherosclerosis.